 Critical minerals are minerals identified by the Secretary of the Interior as essential to the economic and national security of the United States that have supply chains vulnerable to disruption.
 Critical minerals are needed for the manufacture of high-technology devices, national defense applications, and green growth-related industries.

-Executive Order 14017, America’s Supply Chains, published on February 24, 2021, directs agencies across the federal government to take actions to foster resilient supply changes by reducing dependence on foreign sources of critical materials, including critical minerals.
+Executive Order 14017, America’s Supply Chains, published on February 24, 2021, directs agencies across the federal government to take actions to foster resilient supply chains by reducing dependence on foreign sources of critical materials, including critical minerals.

 The United States has potential offshore critical minerals to supply our strategic needs, but they are currently an underexplored and untapped resource.
 BOEM is the steward of minerals on the United States Outer Continental Shelf (OCS), including critical minerals.
 BOEM is developing a National Offshore Critical Mineral Inventory (NOCMI) initiative, which strives to locate, identify, and understand potential critical minerals on the OCS.